 The Modern Hanbok

-Some people see this modern interpretation of hanbok as an absolute insult to the tradition.
+Some people see this modern interpretation of hanbok as insulting the tradition.
 Others argue that the reinvented version preserves the tradition.
 It matches today’s fashion trends and is a simplified version tailored for daily wear.

 No matter how much it continues to change, hanbok remains an exquisite part of Korean heritage.
 It is not only historically valuable, but it is a significant representation of Korean artistic talents.
-When you are exploring Korea, make sure that you take the chance to experience this part of the local culture.
+When exploring Korea, take the chance to experience this part of the local culture.